trust-mfn-berlin/animals-as-objects/vault/material.logbooks-of-the-zoological-museum.md

 <figcaption>

 _Item records in the logbooks of the preparators of the Zoological Museum, which was part of the Natural History Museum in Berlin.
-(HBSB/MfN, image: Sarina Schirmer.
+(Image: Sarina Schirmer/HBSB/MfN.
 All rights reserved.)_

 </figcaption>